A few weeks ago, we talked about the first customer-buying principle. Today, we’ll focus on the second principle.

 Think of it this way: How often do your customers purchase your products or services over the course of a lifetime?
 Chances are it’s only a few times.
 As a result, they don’t know the value.
 They don’t know if it’s a good price or a bad price.
 They always need something to compare it to.
 If all you offer your customer is your lowest-price option, they’re going to want something to compare to.
 If all you offer your customers your best, most expensive option, they’re still going to want something to compare it to.
 Give your customer something to compare that way they can make up their mind as to which option has more value.

-Watch for my next blog post it which will talk about the customer buying principle number three
+Watch for my next blog post in which we’ll talk about the customer buying principle number three